Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Development of phenomenology

-Another alternative source of information about GPDs comes from the lattice-QCD side, made possible in particular by the development of the Large Momentum Effective Theory (LaMET)~\cite{Ji:2020ect} and the short-distance operator expansion (SDE)~\cite{Radyushkin:2019mye} frameworks.
+Another alternative source of information about GPDs comes from the lattice-QCD side, made possible in particular by the development of the {LaMET}~\cite{Ji:2020ect} and the short-distance operator expansion (SDE)~\cite{Radyushkin:2019mye} frameworks.
 Progress in this field is discussed elsewhere (see Sec.~\ref{sec:latticeQCD}), however, it is worth mentioning here the first attempts at meaningfully incorporating lattice-QCD results into GPD phenomenology, as seen in works such as Refs.~\cite{Guo:2022upw,Cichy:2024afd}.

 In the end, we emphasize that the limited access to GPDs through currently measured processes does not prevent meaningful physics from being conducted within the GPD formalism.
-In particular, relying on a few reasonable and well-tested assumptions~\cite{Moutarde:2018kwr}, at low-$x_B$ one can directly relate the slope of the DVCS cross-section as a function of the $t$ variable with the nucleon tomography.
-This method of accessing nucleon tomography has been used in the past by HERA experiments~\cite{H1:2005gdw,H1:2009wnw,ZEUS:2008hcd}, and most recently by COMPASS~\cite{COMPASS:2018pup}.
+In particular, relying on a few reasonable and well-tested assumptions~\cite{Moutarde:2018kwr}, at low-$x_B$ one can directly relate the slope of the DVCS cross section as a function of the $t$ variable with the nucleon tomography.
+This method of accessing nucleon tomography has been used in the past using the results of HERA experiments~\cite{H1:2005gdw,H1:2009wnw,ZEUS:2008hcd}, {of JLab Hall A and CLAS data \cite{Dupre:2016mai,Dupre:2017hfs},} and, most recently, by COMPASS~\cite{COMPASS:2018pup}.
 In addition, the method will be used by EIC experiments to perform one of their flagship measurements~\cite{Aschenauer:2025cdq}.
 Other interesting quantities can be extracted from DVCS amplitudes based on the dispersion relation techniques.
 In particular, one can extract the so-called subtraction constant, directly related to the $D$-term, and therefore to the mechanical properties.
 This relation has been utilized in analyses like~\cite{Burkert:2018bqq,Kumericki:2019ddg,Duran:2022xag,Moutarde:2019tqa}.
 Another interesting quantities one can access using dispersion relations are the Froissart-Gribov projections~\cite{Semenov-Tian-Shansky:2023ysr}.
 This technique has only very recently been developed for \mbox{spin-$\nicefrac{1}{2}$} targets and allows to quantify the response of a hadron target to probes carrying various angular momenta.